sarthakbansal7/PZ-VB/README.md

 ### 🎯 Vision

 We envision a future where Web3 payments are as simple and intuitive as traditional financial transactions, while maintaining the benefits of decentralization, transparency, and global accessibility.
+Our unified dashboard approach eliminates the complexity of managing multiple payment services across different interfaces.

 ## ✨ Features

 ### 🔴 Live Features

+**🎛️ Unified Dashboard**: All payment services accessible from a single, intuitive control center

 - **💼 Bulk Payouts**: Efficiently distribute payments to multiple recipients in a single transaction, reducing gas costs and streamlining large-scale payment operations
 - **🎁 Airdrop**: Seamlessly distribute tokens to multiple wallets with customizable criteria and automated distribution mechanisms for marketing campaigns and community rewards
 - **👥 DAO Payroll**: Automated, gas-abstracted disbursements for decentralized organizations, eliminating manual overhead and ensuring contributors get paid on time in their preferred tokens
 - **📡 Streaming Payments**: Real-time money flows for freelancers, DAOs, and distributed teams—no more batch cycles or waiting periods, just continuous value transfer whenever and wherever it's needed
 - **📄 Invoices**: Create and manage professional invoices with crypto payment support

+**All services are integrated into a single dashboard at `/dashboard` for seamless payment management**

 ## 🛠️ Technology Stack